 If Extended Disclosure is ordered, it is complied with by serving an Extended List of Documents, copies of the documents in electronic format (in a way that preserves metadata) and a Disclosure Certificate.
 The Disclosure Certificate requires a party to sign a statement of truth, stating that they are aware of their disclosure duties, and that those duties have been complied with.
+It will also include a statement that all known adverse documents have been disclosed.

 The certificate also records the search methodology and any limitation.

 The electronic documents should be provided in a form which allows the receiving party the same ability to access, search, review and display them.
-OCR versions of electronic documents should be searchable and a party should not disclose duplicates.
+OCR versions of electronic documents should be searchable, and a party should not disclose duplicates.